New protected bike lane built on busy Southwest Seattle roadway

 Bicycle connections are now simpler in Southwest Seattle, after city workers built a protected lane over the weekend between the lower West Seattle Bridge and the Duwamish Longhouse.

-The new 0.6-mile route replaces one general traffic lane of West Marginal Way Southwest with waist-high concrete dividers for the two-way bike lane, along with yellow-and-black steel attenuators that prevent drivers from impaling their cars.
+The new 0.6-mile route replaces one general traffic lane of West Marginal Way Southwest with waist-high concrete dividers for the two-way bike lane, along with yellow-and-black striped steel attenuators that prevent drivers from impaling their cars.

 The bike lane ends at the Duwamish Longhouse pedestrian-activated traffic signal, where riders cross West Marginal and continue by paved trail past the Herring’s House and he?apus rivershore parks, toward the First Avenue South Bridge and South Park neighborhood.
 Going the other way, it fills a missing link from the city’s South End to West Seattle destinations like Alki Beach.